gabrielpjordao/pyfunct/README.md

 ## Getting started

 This should get you started with the basic functionality.
-You can look for more examples in the `examples` folder.
+There are more examples in the `examples` folder.

 ## Installing
-To install pyfunct, all you should do is:
+To install pyfunct, all you need to do is run:
 `pip install pyfunct`

 Or